samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 }
 ```

+In modules that don't expose their own API, such as applications, you can opt in to using APIs without propagating
+the opt-in requirement to your code.
+In this case, mark your declaration with [`@OptIn`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-opt-in/)
+passing the opt-in requirement annotation as its argument:

+### Opt in a file

 To use an API that requires opt-in in all functions and classes in a file, add the file-level annotation `@file:OptIn`
 to the top of the file before the package specification and imports.